 There is level access to the front of the Grand Opera House, with lift access to all floors.
 Toilets are situated at every level and are equipped with grab rails, sink lever operated taps, low level mirrors and pull cord alarms.

 We can accommodate several wheelchair user spaces in the main auditorium and The Baby Grand.
 Please make Box Office aware when booking if you require a wheelchair user space.

 The Grand Opera House is equipped with an induction loop system in the main auditorium and The Baby Grand, however there are some dead spots.
 Box Office and the Theatre bars are also equipped with the loop system.
 An infrared system is also available for the main auditorium for which headsets are available from the main foyer.
 Please make us aware at the time of booking if you have increased access requirements so we can ensure that you have the best seating, and price, possible.

 We have a member of staff trained in British Sign Language to Level 2.
-Assistance Dogs are welcome.
-Large print, audio-taped and Braille versions of our season brochure are available on request.
+Assistance Dogs are welcome, but we do recommend you call or visit the Box Office before attending the venue.
+Large print, audio-CD and Braille versions of our season brochure are available on request.

 The show will start promptly at the advertised time.
 We recommend that you arrive at least 15 minutes prior to the time printed on your ticket.

-What can I do if I lose a belonging?
+- What can I do if I lose something?

-If you have lost a belonging while at a performance please report it to a member of staff immediately.
-If you have realised your belonging has been lost at a later stage, please contact Stage Door on 028 9024 0411 and we will do our utmost to help you.
+If you have lost a belonging during your visit please report it to a member of staff immediately.
+If you discover you have lost something after leaving the Theatre please contact Stage Door on 028 9024 0411 and we will do our utmost to help you.